uvsmtid/common-salt-states/docs/todo/plugable_project_names.md

   However, in order to make them plugable to with each other, there are several requirements to fulfil:

   * If a project_name is plugged in, there is no need to change any of its sources.
     The only thing which could be done is changed Salt configuration file.

-  * Links in documentation should be valid (browsable) through project_names repositories (i.e. on GitLab).
+  * Links in documentation should be valid (browsable) through `project_name`s repositories (i.e. on GitLab).
+        NOTE: This might be impossible as relative links within one project cannot be automatically translated to absolute links in another project.

   * Pillar should be automatically accessible if Salt configuration file indicates that this project_name is plugged in.

   * The `/srv/pillars` and `/srv/states` should only be symlinked to the `common` repository.
 A project_name is plugged in by adding symlinks from within `common` repository to the plugged project_name.
     TODO: Update after pillars are split into "defaults" and "overrides".

   * The best part whould be ability to put entire source code of plugable repository under single directory of `common` repository so that they can be developed as single entity via Git submodules.